amirhs/kubernetes_youtube/lec014/README.md

+This tutorial demonstrates how to use a ConfigMap in a Kubernetes deployment.
+The steps include creating a ConfigMap from a file, updating a Deployment to use it, and verifying the ConfigMap values in a container.

 ## Step 1: Create a ConfigMap File

 Create a directory named `configmap` and a file `config.env` with the following content: